Finance

 Schools receive PE and sport premium funding based on the number of pupils in years 1 to 6.
 Schools with 17 or more eligible pupils receive £16,000 and an additional payment of £10 per pupil.

-You can access the published allocations for 2021 to 2022 and read the conditions of grant for 2021 to 2022.
+You can find out more about funding allocations for 2023 to 2024 and read the conditions of grant for 2022 to 2023.

 We must use the PE and sport premium to: